ryankamiri/yap-for-me/README.md

 ### Flow

 1. BlueBubbles webhook receives a new incoming message
+2. Backend adds message to context (formats replies to match training format)
-2. Backend fetches conversation history (if not cached) and populates context window
+3. Backend fetches conversation history (if not cached) and populates context window
-3. Model inference is performed with conversation context
+4. Model inference is performed with conversation context
-4. **TEMPORARY**: Model output is sent as plain text to the sender
-5. **TODO**: Replace with proper tool calling extraction to parse and execute structured actions
+5. Model outputs code-style tool calls (e.g., `react(message_guid="...", reaction_type="love")`)
+6. Backend parses tool calls and executes actions via BlueBubbles API:
+   - `send_message()` - Sends a text message
+   - `reply()` - Replies to a specific message
+   - `react()` - Adds a reaction to a message

 ### Configuration